zwgirl/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

   - Wait until all deployment activities are completed, then verify the deployment by accessing the Metabase application URL.

 Once a new version is deployed you can safely delete the old Application Version if desired.
 We recommend keeping at least one previous version available for a while in case you desire to revert for any reason.

-If you want to upgrade Metabase without downtime, check our [advanced topics for running Metabase](advanced-topics-for-running-Metabase-in-AWS-ElasticBeanstalk.html)